 If you touch the frogs dancing Awa Odori…

-There is a regular exhibit at the entrance.
+There is a irregular exhibit at the entrance.
 Please contact a member of the staff for permission to have a look inside the vehicle or at the engine on display.
 We will announce the exhibition date separately.

 There is a miniature hydroelectric facility on the way to the museum from the the parking lot.
 You can watch water flowing through the turbine.
 The amount of electricity generated by the facility is shown on the digital display board.